mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 ## Do Not Look Down

-The adage that there is _"No silver bullet"_ is perhaps second in frequency only to sloganeering about **SOLID** principles or **DRY**, but it's true that we have no tools that solve _every_ problem.
+The adage that there is _"No silver bullet"_ is among the most frequently espoused programmer heuristics, and it's true that we have no tools that solve _every_ problem.
 In fact, we have many tools which solve no problem at all.
 Erlang was created to solve a _particular_ problem: distributed programming; as it so happens, most programming today involves distributed systems.

-It turns out that you can squeeze a lot of performance and faux-simplicity from programs that ignore the benefits of distributed programming, much like making simplifying assumptions aids the clarity and conciseness of scientific or mathematical proofs (at the expense of correctness and comprehensiveness).
-Sometimes this is an acceptable, or (much more rarely) necessary exchange.
+When considering the proverbial impurities in the BEAM's metal, it turns out that you can squeeze a lot of performance and comfort from programming languages that ignore the central concerns of distributed programming, much like making simplifying assumptions can aid the clarity and conciseness of scientific or mathematical proofs at the expense of correctness and comprehensiveness.
+Sometimes this is an acceptable, or (more rarely) necessary exchange.
+This means that the BEAM is neither the most performant nor the most popular environment.

-Instead of leveraging the BEAM, though, we default to bolting its features onto our programs with disparate tools that require generous application of duct-tape-YAML to keep the plumbing from leaking sewage onto our floors.

-### It's All About Popular

-Fashion has been an ever-fickle guiding hand in programming history since its inception, with just as much power as any meritocratic assessment of technologies, if not more.
-One trade-off of BEAM languages is that by comparison to other programming language communities like Python, JavaScript, and so on, the ecosystem is rather small.
-It's not terribly small, though - you'd have an easier time finding an Elixir programmer than a [Janet](https://janet-lang.org/) programmer.
-The oft-cited "friendly syntax" of Elixir goes a long way in amplifying learner enthusiasm and there is even an [entire book](https://pragprog.com/titles/tvmelixir/adopting-elixir/) on the process of adopting the language and onboarding teams.

-With the consistent growth Elixir is experiencing and the large existing footprint Erlang has in the industry, I don't feel that this concern holds up to much scrutiny unless you believe that your coworkers or employees are utterly incapable of learning new things.
-If that _is_ the case, I recommend finding a new job or hiring new employees.

 ### Soft-Real-Time

-Another trade-off made when working with the BEAM is that it aims to achieve "soft-real-time" performance.
-It's not suited to real-time programs the way Rust is, for example.
-There is overhead to its runtime behaviour and the garbage collection mechanism.
+A performance goal of the BEAM is that it aims to achieve "soft-real-time" performance.
+It's not suited to hard-real-time programs the way Rust is, for example.
+There is a cost to its concurrency semantics, low as it is, and it is a garbage-collected runtime.
 Because much of this overhead is designed to tolerate large-scale systems, there is an efficiency loss in scaling down to single-process environments where other garbage-collected languages will sometimes outperform Elixir or Erlang.
-I shudder to imagine the conclusions drawn from comparing LeetCode performance benchmarks between Elixir and JavaScript.

 The cost-benefit analysis becomes less grim when considering that, generally, performance constraints on the kinds of single-threaded, synchronous programs written in high-level languages are effectively inconsequential.
 If we can glue our operating systems together with Python, there's certainly no need to fear the performance of Elixir in these contexts.

 Additionally, in the domain these languages are designed for, they look far more appealing next to their competitors.
 Benchmarks, in general, are difficult to run well, and even more difficult to trust.
 That said, if you have the time and curiosity, [this article](https://www.erlang-solutions.com/blog/comparing-elixir-vs-java/) demonstrates the broad comparison of a BEAM language against a non-BEAM language in a context that is relevant (network-bound, mixed-workload, concurrent systems).
 In the future, I imagine that the [aforementioned decline](#finding-footholds) of Koomey's Law will play a role in seeing languages which parallelise processes more easily become more performant in ways others can't.

+### It's All About Popular

+Fashion has been an ever-fickle guiding hand in programming history since its inception, with just as much power as any meritocratic assessment of technologies, if not more.
+BEAM languages, by comparison to other programming language communities like Python, JavaScript, and so on, have a smaller ecosystem.
+It's not terribly small, though - you'd have an easier time finding an Elixir programmer than, say, a [Janet](https://janet-lang.org/) programmer.
+The oft-cited "friendly syntax" of Elixir goes a long way in amplifying learner enthusiasm and there is even an [entire book](https://pragprog.com/titles/tvmelixir/adopting-elixir/) on the process of adopting the language and onboarding teams.

+With the current growth Elixir is experiencing and the large existing role Erlang has in the computing and telecommunications industries, I don't feel that this concern holds up to scrutiny unless it is absolutely _essential_ that you work with only the most fashionable languages.
+There are circumstances where this might genuinely be the case, but I am doubtful that it is the majority of situations.

 ## Summit

+There's so much more to be said about the BEAM, Erlang, Elixir, all of the amazing open source work being done with them, and the historical significance of their contribution to human communication.
+Far more than could reasonably be covered here.
+I feel so convinced of its importance and its very necessary place in the kinds of programs we write today, that I'm compelled to end on a variation of [Greenspun's Tenth Law](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule) when considering how we often try to replicate the benefits of the BEAM by duct-taping various external tools to together with YAML and bolting the resulting behemoth onto our programs:

-If you'll excuse the irony of closing with a variation on an aphorism after the snarky first paragraph of the [previous section](#do-not-look-down), one might say that ["Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of the BEAM."](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)
+> "Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of the BEAM."